api-platform/docs/core/state-processors.md

 With the Laravel variant, a state processor using [Eloquent ORM](https://laravel.com/docs/eloquent) is included with the library and is enabled by default.
 It is able to persist and delete objects that are also mapped as [Related Models](https://laravel.com/docs/eloquent-relationships#inserting-and-updating-related-models).
-A [Laravel MongoDB](https://www.mongodb.com/docs/drivers/php/laravel-mongodb/current/) state processor is also included and can be enabled by following the [MongoDB documentation](../core/mongodb.md).

 However, you may want to: